mcds-cmu/11634/s24/syllabus/index.md

 ## Assignment Submission Confidentiality and Use for Course Improvement

 All assignment submissions for this course will be utilized for course analytics and to enhance future course offerings.
-These submissions will remain confidential and will not be made publicly available, unless express written consent is provided by at least one of the authors of the submitted work.
+These submissions will remain confidential and will not be made publicly available, unless express written consent is provided by the authors of the submitted work.